dawn-infra-labs/dawn-secure-transport/PROTOCOLS.md

-# Dawn Bridge Core — Protocol Suite Overview
+# Dawn Bridge Core — Rux Protocol Suite Overview

 This document provides a high‑level overview of the protocols supported by Dawn Bridge Core.
 Detailed specifications are located in `docs/protocols/`.